santanupattanayak/santanupattanayak.github.io/_posts/2025-07-02-A-Mathematical-Analysis-of-Bias-Variance-tradeoff-of-an-ML-model.md

 This shift—from the traditional U-shaped curve to the double descent curve—captures a core insight into why highly overparameterized models such as deep neural networks often generalize surprisingly well in practice.

 Ultimately, double descent illustrates that **more parameters do not always imply worse generalization**.
 Instead, implicit biases in optimization and the geometry of high-dimensional solution spaces play a critical role.
-Understanding these principles is not only theoretically illuminating but also practically relevant as we continue to build increasingly large and expressive models.
+Understanding these principles is not only theoretically important but also practically relevant as we continue to build increasingly large and expressive models.